Preparing for Your Visit

 - Prescription card (if applicable)

-- Referral to see a specialist if required by your insurance (if a referral is required but not provided, the patient will be responsible for payment in the event of denial of coverage by the insurance company)
+- Referral or prior authorization to see a specialist if required by your insurance (if a referral or prior authorization is required but not provided, the patient will be responsible for payment in the event of denial of coverage by the insurance company)

 - Any test results or consult notes from another physician must be brought to the appointment or faxed to our office prior to the appointment, to 724-719-2451.
 If records are to be faxed, please ensure they arrive at least 24 hours prior to your scheduled appointment.